voschezang/coding-handbook/behaviour.md

 * Optimism is rational: it enhances self-esteem and self-efficacy and improves persistence [[1]][1].
 [Embrace](https://en.wikipedia.org/wiki/Amor_fati) your environment rather than complaining about it.
     * "Nothing ventured, nothing gained"
 * [Confidence](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect) does not imply competence, but is [related](https://en.wikipedia.org/wiki/Four_stages_of_competence) to it.
+* Many decision are driven by *fear*.
+E.g. the fear of risk, or the fear of missing out.
 * Each person is unique cannot be compared.
 Comparing them reduces them to a single metric.
 The same is true for groups
     * [Identity](https://en.wikipedia.org/wiki/Identity_(philosophy)) is fluid, [ill-defined](https://en.wikipedia.org/wiki/Difference_(philosophy)) and tends to change and adapt.
 * Success: you or your ideas need to be either *exceptional* (better than everything else) or *different*.
 * [Multiplicity](https://en.wikipedia.org/wiki/Posthuman) of selves.
 Identification with each role is dynamic.
 "I was not myself".
 Time flies.
 * The Self or Subject can be:

     - Aristotle's essence or spirit: our underlying self.